 Yes, most common types of rifles and shotguns can be brought into Canada for hunting or protection from wildlife without difficulty.
 A form must be completed and firearm(s) declared at the border, and pay a $25 fee per each firearm.
 For further information, please visit www.canada.gc.ca or contact the Canadian Firearms Centre at (800) 731-4000.

 No, We rent cabins and boats.
 All cabins are housekeeping plans, which means that you do your own cooking, and the cabin left in the same condition as when you first arrived.

 Q. Are there cooking and eating utensils, or must we bring our own?

-Yes, each of our cabins (including outpost cabins) has all the cooking and eating utensils needed.
+Yes, each of our cabins (including outpost cabins) have all the cooking and eating utensils needed.
 In addition, the cabins on Anjigami Lake, and the outpost camps are outfitted with a gas barbecue grill.

 Q. How is garbage dealt with?

 At the main camp, there are trash receptacles for your use.

 For Outpost camps, fish guts and biodegradable food scraps must be disposed of as far away from the cabin, i.e. across the lake to deter unwanted bears to wander into the camp.
 All other waste products are bagged and brought out with you at the end of your trip for proper disposal.